-The proposed accountability measures in Alternatives 2 and 3 are not expected to alter the manner in which fishermen harvest king mackerel with run-around gillnets; however, closing the fishing season based on an ACT set lower than the ACL could result in fewer gillnet gear deployments, thereby reducing discards and would have a positive effect on the biological environment.
+The proposed AMs in Alternative 2 and Preferred Alternative 3 are not expected to alter the manner in which fishermen harvest king mackerel with gillnets; however, closing the fishing season based on an ACT set lower than the ACL could result in fewer gillnet gear deployments, thereby reducing discards and would have a positive effect on the biological environment.
 Fewer gear deployments could have a positive effect on the physical environment, in that there would be less of a risk of gear becoming fouled on bottom structure.
 Though the potential for positive effects exists, the degree to which the number of gear deployments would be reduced based upon Options a-d in Alternative 2 may be minimal when compared to Alternative 1 (see Table 2.1.1).